tidyverse/duckplyr/README.md

   filter(species != "Gentoo")
 ```

-The result is a plain tibble now:
+The result is a plain tibble:

 ``` r
 class(out)